-Concretely, our approach suggests the following five algorithms for our portfolio: \begin{itemize} \item the Broyden-Fletcher-Goldfarb-Shanno (\textbf{BFGS}) algorithm~\cite{Broyden, Fletcher, Goldfarb, Shanno}, where the partial derivatives of the test function are approximated via the finite difference method. \item the Multi-Level Single Linkage (\textbf{MLSL}) algorithm~\cite{DBLP:journals/mp/KanT87a}, which is based on the clustering of the search population. \item The Particle Swarm Optimization (\textbf{PSO}) \cite{DBLP:conf/icnn/KennedyE95} algorithm with a fully-connected neighbourhood topology (a.k.a.~global best) for the particles. \item The standard Covariance Matrix Adaption Evolution Strategy (\textbf{CMA-ES})~\cite{DBLP:conf/icec/HansenO96, DBLP:journals/ec/HansenO01} without restarting heuristics. \item A Differential Evolution (\textbf{DE})~\cite{DBLP:journals/jgo/StornP97} algorithm using binomial crossover and the mutation that uses the current best solution in the population (a.k.a.~DE/best/1). \end{itemize} As for the implementations, we orientate ourselves towards existing algorithm submissions on the BBOB platform.
-In cases where the authors do not provide the code, we fall back on a different implementation while employing algorithm settings and parameters similar to the ones outlined in the respective submissions.
-Details are provided in the next subsection.
+Concretely, our approach suggests the following five algorithms for our portfolio: \begin{itemize} \item The Broyden-Fletcher-Goldfarb-Shanno (\textbf{BFGS}) algorithm~\cite{Broyden, Fletcher, Goldfarb, Shanno}, where the partial derivatives of the test function are approximated via the finite difference method.
+This algorithm represents the local search methods that occur often in Figure~\ref{fig:alg_family_a1_a2}. \item The Multi-Level Single Linkage (\textbf{MLSL}) algorithm~\cite{DBLP:journals/mp/KanT87a}, which performs a series of local searches based on a clustering heuristic to avoid repeated search in the same area. \item The Particle Swarm Optimization (\textbf{PSO}) \cite{DBLP:conf/icnn/KennedyE95} algorithm with a fully-connected neighbourhood topology (a.k.a.~global best) for the particles.
+While this algorithm doesn't appear in Figure~\ref{fig:alg_family_a1_a2}, it is a commonly used algorithm family, and thus we opted to include it in our portfolio. \item The standard Covariance Matrix Adaption Evolution Strategy (\textbf{CMA-ES})~\cite{DBLP:journals/ec/HansenO01} without restarting heuristics. \item A Differential Evolution (\textbf{DE})~\cite{DBLP:journals/jgo/StornP97} algorithm using binomial crossover and the mutation that uses the current best solution in the population (a.k.a.~DE/best/1). \end{itemize}